ECOLOGICAL LEARNING PARTNERS

 Gupta, S. S. (2019).
 Unraveling resistance in my journey to truth.
 Yoga Samachar, 23(1), 47-48.https://issuu.com/iynaus/docs/22_yoga_samachar_ss2019/s/11206351

-Gupta, S. S., & Zhu, X. (accepted with revisions).
+Gupta, S. S., & Zhu, X. (in press).
 Using situational mapping to explore collaborative dynamics in research-practice partnerships.
 NNERPP Extra.